pebll/topcap/cpp/AI_GUIDELINES.md

    - Only create/edit files if explicitly requested
    - Prefer text answers over code changes

+4. **Testing**
+   - DO NOT run tests yourself
+   - Tell the user to run tests instead
+   - Example: "Run `make test` to verify"

-4. Read again this file on each new request
+5. Read again this file on each new request
    - Say "I understood the AI Guidelines" at the beginning of each answer